julian1/reactor/README.md

 Refs proactor versus reactor
 http://www.artima.com/articles/io_design_patterns2.html
   - Reactor
-    - dispatch to handler on read or write readiness
+    - dmux and dispatch to handler on read or write readiness
-    - dispatching always syncronous
+    - dmux dispatching always syncronous
   - Proactor
     - additionally handle the read or write asynchronously in kernel and then dispatch with data to handler
     - strands...